virtual-labs/exp-tensile-test-iitd/experiment/aim.md

-### To determine the yield stress/proof stress, maximum stress, ductility for steel rebar under tension.
+### To determine the mechanical properties of reinforcement bars under tensile testing as per IS: 1608 Part1 (2022).